PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/06-preact-runtime.md

 #### Dynamic import and deferred hydration

 The second parameter of the `hydrate` function can be an async callback to enable dynamic loading of components with code-splitting.
-Since the `hydrate` function calls the callback parameter only during actual hydration, for island with defered hydration (`"idle"`, `"visible"`, `"media-query"`) you can use this pattern with code splitting enabled (via [esbuild config](/doc@{{FRUGAL_CONFIG}}/reference/configuration#heading-esbuild)):
+Since the `hydrate` function calls the callback parameter only during actual hydration, for Islands with deferred hydration (`"idle"`, `"visible"`, `"media-query"`) you can use this pattern with code splitting enabled (via [esbuild config](/doc@{{FRUGAL_CONFIG}}/reference/configuration#heading-esbuild)):

 ```ts filename=MyComponentIsland.script.ts
 import { hydrate } from "https://deno.land/x/frugal@{{FRUGAL_VERSION}}/runtime/preact.client.ts"